-“The Lion, the Giraffe and the Cellphone: Reflections on the Decade of Africa” was originally written for an essay competition organised by the Institute for Business in the Global Context at the Fletcher School, Tufts University in 2012, and was eventually featured as a winner at their conference, “Africa’s Turn?
-The Promise and Reality of the Global Economy’s ‘Final Frontier.'”
-The essay topic was stated as:
+“The Lion, the Giraffe and the Cellphone: Reflections on the Decade of Africa” was an essay featured at the conference: “Africa’s Turn?
+The Promise and Reality of the Global Economy’s ‘Final Frontier’,” organised by the Institute for Business in the Global Context at the Fletcher School, Tufts University in 2012, based on the following statement:

 “Imagine you are writing an article for The Economist in the year 2022.
 Paint a picture of Africa and its place in the world.”